The 3 Best Stretches for Boxing

 Most Common Boxing Injuries

 Boxers are subjected to very violent blows to the face and body repeatedly during a fight.
-The continuous punching can also lead to shoulder, elbow and wrist problems.
+The continuous punching can also lead to shoulder, elbow, wrist and hand problems.

-Among other injuries, a boxer may be subject to a broken nose, fractured ribs, sprained wrist, concussion, and orbital fracture.
+Among other injuries, a boxer may be subject to:

 Injury Prevention Strategies